top of page

 2. Exploring Goals or Intentions: We review progress on goals and celebrate any successes.
 If specific goals feel too rigid at this time, we'll discuss intentions and areas of growth that feel meaningful to you (like incorporating more play or gentle movement).
 Together, we'll work on specific requests you have around your goals, obstacles you're experiencing, and any observations you've made.

-3. Personalized Support, Education and Tools: Each session may involve techniques tailored to your needs that day, whether it’s EFT, breathing exercises, or other grounding practices that support nervous system regulation and can be used between sessions to build resilience.
-If interested, there may be an education component which can help with making connections and cultivating self-compassion.
-Here is a blog post I wrote about how understanding my nervous system is supporting my journey learning Spanish.
+3. Personalized Support, Education, and Tools: Each session may involve techniques tailored to your needs that day, such as EFT, breathing exercises, or other grounding practices that support nervous system regulation and can be used between sessions to build resilience.
+If interested, there may also be an educational component that can help with making connections and cultivating self-compassion.

 Who Benefits from this Coaching Approach?

-For me, understanding the nervous system has been incredibly eye-opening.
-Since with fibromyalgia, the nervous system is stuck in the stress response; nervous system education has been valuable for managing my symptoms.
 It’s also given me more self-compassion and helped me understand why I sometimes struggle to progress toward certain goals.
 Creating my own "Library of Techniques"—a collection of knowledge and resources to draw from, has been empowering and incredibly supportive in my daily life.

-Ultimately, I’ve noticed my "Window of Regulation" has widened.
+Ultimately, I’ve noticed my Window of Tolerance has widened.
 Situations that once felt overwhelming now feel more manageable, and I’m able to come back to a regulated state more quickly after intense emotions or stress arises.
 As a result, I’m seeing progress in areas where I previously felt stuck.

 Want to Learn More?

-Resources to be added soon.
+Resources will be added soon.

 Comments